mcelrjo/AgInformatics/README.md

 # Documents and Problem Sets for CSES 7960 - AgInformatics: Python Programming for the Applied Sciences

-##### Developed by Dr. Scott McElroy, Professor, Department of Crop, Soil, and Environmental Sciences at Auburn University
+#### Developed by Dr. Scott McElroy, Professor, Department of Crop, Soil, and Environmental Sciences at Auburn University

 Sections:

-1. Variables, Slicing, and Mathematical Operations
+1. Variables, Objects, and Mathematical Operations

 2. Loops and Conditional Statements